-I received this book for free from TLC Book Tours in exchange for an honest review.
+I received this book for free from TLC Book Tours for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
-Purchases from these links provides a small commission to me at no extra cost to you.The Ones We Trust by Kimberly Belle
+Purchases from these links provides a small commission to me at no extra cost to you.The Ones We Trust Publication Date: July 28, 2015

 Synopsis from Goodreads: